Network funding

 Projects co-developed with people with lived experience

-Cross-disciplinary proposals led by academic researchers in collaboration with industry
+Cross-disciplinary proposals led by academic researchers, can be in collaboration with industry and other partners

 Funding at a glance